 Discover: If your trip to Rhode Island takes you to Jamestown, be sure to check out the Rose Island Lighthouse, reached via ferry from Newport, as well as Beavertail State Park and the Watson Farm, which has walking tours and classes, such as painting or harvesting plants.
-If you’re in Newport, visit the Newport Exploration Center, where there is also a maritime museum for children.
-Providence has numerous fall festivals, such as the Jack-O-Lantern Spectacular at the Roger Williams Park Zoo, and places to see, including the Providence Athenaeum, John Brown House and Museum of Art at the Rhode Island School of Design.
+Providence has numerous fall festivals, such as the Jack-O-Lantern Spectacular at the Roger Williams Park Zoo, and places to see, including the Providence Athenaeum and John Brown House (reservation only).

-Stay: You’ll find a number of AAA Diamond Rated hotels in Newport and Providence, including The Newport Harbor Hotel and Marina, Hyatt Regency Newport Hotel and Spa, Newport’s Almondy Inn, Hotel Providence and Providence Marriott Downtown.
+Stay: You’ll find a number of AAA Diamond Rated hotels in Newport and Providence, including The Newport Harbor Hotel and Marina, Newport’s Ivy Lodge, Hotel Providence and Providence Marriott Downtown.

 Maine Fall Foliage Trips